Complete CD Series

 35 contains a trio of chamber works recorded in the mid-80s by an ensemble featuring the core Stockhausen trio of Markus Stockhausen, Suzanne Stephens and Kathinka Pasveer.

-- AVE (derived from Act 3 of MONTAG AUS LICHT) for basset-horn and alto flute (1984/85), feat.
+- AVE (derived from Act 3 of MONTAG aus LICHT) for basset-horn and alto flute (1984/85), feat.
 Suzanne Stephens and Kathinka Pasveer.
+This 25-minute duet piece actually covers all of BOTSCHAFT (Message, Scene 1).

 - TIERKREIS (ZODIAC) Trio Version arr.
 1983 for clarinet (Suzanne Stephens), flute and piccolo flute (Kathinka Pasveer), trumpet and piano (Markus Stockhausen) (1975/83).